adamtuliper/Unity-OrksWithForks/README.md

 1. Back in Unity's Editor, find any coin in the scene or the /Prefabs/coin they are all made from.
 In the Inspector note  that each coin has a PickupProperties.cs script on it that simply contains its value in points.
 We can see this in the Editor.
 Since code is just another component on a game object, we can ask Unity for these values.
 ![Pickup Points](/Images/PickupPoints.PNG "Pickup Points")

 1. In Visual Studio, uncomment the code for the first **TODO**.
 This will increment our coin score when we run over a coin.
 We know we run over a coin because it has a tag.
-A tag is just text we can use to identity an object (just like you can in Windows Forms and XAML).
+A tag is just text we assign to a game object to identity an object.
 You can create your own tags easily and then assign them in a dropdown list for an object.
 Here's an image showing the coin tag that is set.
 Creating a new tag is just a matter of selecting "Add Tag".
+We could use the object's name, but it's typically easier to use a tag.
+Names can change, a tag categorizes the object for us.

 Your code should now look like this
     ````C#
     if (collision.gameObject.tag == "Coin")